Table of Contents

 Overview

 Officially, SemVer 2.0 doesn't consider or account for publicly available CI builds.
 SemVer is only concerned with official releases.
 This makes CI builds producing versioned packages challenging.
 Fortunately, someone has already defined a solution to using SemVer in a specially constrained way to ensure compatibility, while also allowing for automated CI builds.
-These new versions are called a Constrained Semantic Version (CSemVer).
+These new versions are called a Constrained Semantic Version (CSemVer and CSemVer-CI).

 The following is a list of the version formats in descending order of precedence: